haysacks/spot-the-coin/README.md

 # Spot The Coin (World Coin Classification)

-This repository makes use of the image dataset provided in: https://www.kaggle.com/wanderdust/coin-images and acts as completion for the Final Assignment of Bangkit Academy.
+This repository makes use of the image dataset provided in: https://www.kaggle.com/wanderdust/coin-images and acts as completion for the Final Assignment of Bangkit Academy from Group JKT2-A.

 We use the images provided in the dataset to train a CNN to classify coin images based on their currency and values.